 The alternative was an expensive and risky phone contract, so many parents looked to prepaid to better manage their talkative teens’ expenses.

 These days, the line between postpaid and prepaid is blurrier than ever, and both options offer buckets of data with low-risk excess options.

 We’ve taken a look at all the Optus prepaid plans available to find out which is the best value these days and whether or not you’re better off on Optus postpaid.

 Optus prepaid plans and recharge options

 First, it’s important to work out how much data you’re going to need every month.
-If you don’t regularly use up your monthly allowance, you might want to consider paying for less data or dropping down to a prepaid option with a longer shelf life, such as Optus Epic Value or Optus Long-Expiry Prepaid.
+If you don’t regularly use up your monthly allowance, you might want to consider paying for less data or dropping down to a prepaid option with a longer shelf life, such as a year-long Optus Flex plan.

 Optus Epic Data prepaid plans